07 4785 2850

 Face to Face Training

-A third day, scheduled after the dates listed below, is required to complete the mandatory National Assessment Instrument (NAI) to obtain your High Risk Work Forklift Licence.
+A third day, scheduled after the dates listed below, is required to complete the mandatory National Assessment Instrument (NAI) to obtain your High Risk Work Dogging Licence (DG class).

 🎓 Recognition of Prior Learning (RPL)